WeeklyCoder/Week5/README.md

 The rule is simple.
 Be the first player to get your symbol in a row.

 ## ✨ Variation:
-- Why be bounded by 3 x 3 grid.
-Can you make it so that it can be expanded?
+- Allow other characters/symbols than 'O' and 'X'?
 - Play it with a friend as a multiplayer version or with a computer in single player?
-- Allow other characters/symbols than 'O' and 'X'?
-- Alter the randomness and add difficulty mode in single player?

 ## 💡 Where to start?
 (Ideas)
 It’s always Input, Process, Output.